ChiaraCati/FlooData/README.md

 The data gathered is managed by producers in a transparent way, as documentation on project and/or datasets, licences, and policies are made available to final users, avoiding cognitive biases and legal misunderstanding in terms of data re-use.

-The original datasets mainly represent, envirnmental– and  geodata.
+The original datasets mainly represent, environmental– and geodata.
 This kind of data naturally avoids discriminations, stereotyping, crystallization, distortion of the history, misrepresentation of reality, and manipulation of the cultural identity of a country/community.
 As averages the data gives information about the region as a whole and do not pose individual privacy risk.